 Local donations of food are extremely useful as feeding costs alone take a huge portion of funds.
 Foods donated to the centre that we volunteered at included cucumbers, papaya, broccoli, cauliflower, tomatoes, and macadamia nuts.

 7.30 am: Deliver food to the animals and assist with cleaning the cages.

 The volunteers who weren’t chopping food would be cleaning the monkey’s cages.

-Cleaning the cages involved sweeping up any leaf debris, leftover food and hosing down the area to remove poop and pee – of which there was always plenty.
+Cleaning the cages involved sweeping up any leaf debris, and leftover food and hosing down the area to remove poop and pee – of which there was always plenty.
 You can’t be too squeamish when volunteering with animals and must be prepared to muck in.